Weber State hosts Bannan and Montana

 Weber State Wildcats (7-9, 2-1 Big Sky) at Montana Grizzlies (8-8, 2-2 Big Sky)

+The Grizzlies are 5-2 on their home court.
+Montana is sixth in the Big Sky with 28.1 points per game in the paint led by Bannan averaging 8.0.

-The Wildcats are 2-1 in Big Sky play.
-Weber State is 4-7 against opponents with a winning record.
+The Wildcats are 2-1 against Big Sky opponents.
+Weber State is eighth in the Big Sky with 22.3 defensive rebounds per game led by Dillon Jones averaging 9.1.

-The Grizzlies and Wildcats face off Thursday for the first time in Big Sky play this season.
+The Grizzlies and Wildcats square off Thursday for the first time in Big Sky play this season.

-TOP PERFORMERS: Bannan is shooting 49.7% and averaging 16.9 points for the Grizzlies.
-Dischon Thomas is averaging 11.9 points over the last 10 games for Montana.
+TOP PERFORMERS: Bannan is averaging 16.9 points and 8.4 rebounds for the Grizzlies.
+Dischon Thomas is averaging 11.9 points and 5.2 rebounds while shooting 44.9% over the last 10 games for Montana.

 LAST 10 GAMES: Grizzlies: 5-5, averaging 72.9 points, 27.4 rebounds, 11.6 assists, 4.9 steals and 3.1 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 70.7 points per game.